Blog | Real Estate

 Or let’s say you have a small business you want to start or you have an existing business you want to grow, but you need an injection of money to take you to the next level.
 You call a few people you know outside the company as potential investors, but how do you persuade them to invest in you and your business?

 Raising capital, also known as OPM—Other People’s Money, is a must-do in the world of investing.
-But iIt’s also one of the most intimidating parts of starting out as an investor.
+But it’s also one of the most intimidating parts of starting out as an investor.

 The power of using Other People’s Money (OPM)

-I was conditioned my whole life to live below my means.
-I brought that same mindset about my personal finances into the investing world.
+Many people are conditioned their whole lives to live below their means.
+Unfortunately, they tend to bring that same mindset about personal finances into the investing world.

-To better explain the difference, let’s use the diagram below.
+To better explain the difference, see the diagram below.
 We refer to this simple graphic as the CASHFLOW® Quadrant.
 Robert’s rich dad used the CASHFLOW® Quadrant to explain the four types of people in the world.

 On the left side are the Es and Ss.
 Regardless of whether they work for a company or run a sole-proprietorship, these people exchange their time for money.
 On the right side of the quadrant are the Bs and Is, these are the “Business Owners” and “Investors.”
 Though there are many other differences between people on either side, it’s knowing how to leverage other people’s time and money that makes the biggest difference.